How do I activate the emergency credit on my Smart Pay As You Go meter?

 Your fuel balance is running low – if you’ve almost run out of credit on your meter, we’ll let you know with this alert and you’ll be able to top up by either following the link in the banner or by pressing the ‘top up’ button.

 Your fuel balance has fallen below your specified amount – this means your credit has dropped below the amount you’ve said you’d like us to warn you about.
 If you’ve set this at a low amount, you might want to make a top up.
-You can also manage your alerts if you’d like to change when we contact you.

 There was a problem when trying to send your top up to the meter – this means that we’ve received your payment (so you don’t need to make another one), but we’re unable to apply it to your meter at the moment.
 If this happens, we’ll send you a top up number, which you can apply to your meter manually.
 There’s also a button in the alert for you to access your top up number yourself if you want to.